 Click here to find out more about Nightline.

 Guild Advice is a free, impartial and confidential advice service for students at the University of Birmingham; they’re always on hand if you need someone to talk to, and they offer practical advice on various subjects relating to student life.
 Advisors are available 12pm – 2pm, based in the ground floor of the Guild, and they specialise in the following issues: Academic, Housing, Finance, International Support and Wellbeing.

 Click here to find out more about Guild Advice, including their contact details.

 The new Pause drop-in service is a comfortable, safe and open space on campus for mental health support, exclusively for University of Birmingham students.
-Based on Forward Thinking Birmingham’s own Pause service, you can drop into the main library and access specialist support from their friendly team of qualified therapists and volunteers.
+Based on Forward Thinking Birmingham’s own Pause service, you can drop in, no appointment needed, to access specialist support from their friendly team of qualified therapists and volunteers.